catarinaacsilva/gitlab/README.md

 **Building the stack**

 1. Create the configuration files for the services we are deploying.
+The first one is for Gitlab itself (gitlab.rb).

+2. The Prometheus configuration file to setup metrics collection from gitlab

+3. The Grafana configuration file

+**Services**

+1. Now we can start defining the services of our stack.
+Let's begin with Gitlab itself: stack.yml

+**Deploying the stack**

+1. `docker stack deploy -c stack.yaml gitlab`

+2. And if you access `gitlab.localtest.me` you get to our Gitlab instance running on Docker Swarm.